 Although treats are a tasty snack and an excellent tool for training, beware of their addition to your pup’s caloric intake.
 Treats should account for 5 percent or less of your pet’s daily diet.
 Use smaller pieces of these tasty rewards during training or those snacks will start to add up.
 Consider giving your dog healthy, natural treats like apple slices, carrot chips or chunks of banana (be sure to avoid grapes, which are highly toxic to dogs).

 Choosing dog food specialized for different breeds and traits can positively impact dog nutrition.
 Switch it up by incorporating fresh food into your fur family’s diet.
-If you're also looking for a fun way to give your pup a tasty treat, shop our premium CBD Dog Biscuits.
+If you're also looking for a fun way to give your pup a tasty treat, shop our premium CBD Dog Chews.